 If a recommendation does not align with your personal circumstances, ask questions and request an explanation of why the recommended annuity is in your best interest.

-Insurance companies typically pay agents commissions ranging from 1% to 10% of the contract value, depending on the product.
-These commissions are paid by the insurer and are not deducted from your premium.
-If you ask, the agent must estimate how much commission they will receive.
+Insurance companies typically pay annuity salespeople commissions, which are paid by the insurer and are not deducted from your premium.
+If you ask, the annuity salesperson must provide a reasonable estimate of the commission they will receive.

-FIXED/MULTI-YEAR GUARANTEED ANNUITIES
+FIXED ANNUITIES

-A fixed deferred annuity grows by earning interest at a rate set by the insurer.
+A fixed deferred annuity, sometimes referred to as a fixed rate annuity,grows by earning interest at a rate set by the insurer.
 A fixed annuity (not a fixed indexed annuity) credits a guaranteed interest rate that is not tied to a market index.
-This category includes multi-year guaranteed annuities (MYGAs), which are often advertised as a predictable, short, mid or long-term option with a guaranteed interest rate for a fixed set of time.
+(This category includes multi-year guaranteed annuities (MYGAs), which are often advertised as a predictable, short, mid- or long-term option with a guaranteed interest rate for a fixed set of time, usually 3 – 10 years.)
 Your money grows tax-deferred, and you can later withdraw funds according to the contract or convert the value into a stream of guaranteed income.

 Fixed annuities guarantee that your money will earn at least a minimum interest rate.
 The insurer may credit a higher rate, but it guarantees only the minimum rate.